OneCommunityGlobal/HGNRest/requirements/emailController/addNonHgnEmailSubscription.md

 5. ❌ **Returns error 500 if there is an internal error while checking the subscription list**
    - Covers scenarios where there's an issue querying the `EmailSubcriptionList` collection for the provided email (e.g., database connection issues).

-6. ❌ **Returns error 500 if `FRONT_END_URL` cannot be determined from request**
+6. ❌ **Returns error 500 if frontend URL cannot be determined from request origin**
-   - Verifies that the function handles cases where the frontend URL cannot be determined from request headers, config, or request information.
+   - Verifies that the function returns a `500` status code when the request's `Origin` or `Referer` header is missing or unparseable.
+The frontend URL is determined solely from request headers to correctly support multiple frontend domains (no env var fallback).

 7. ❌ **Returns error 500 if there is an error sending the confirmation email**
    - This case handles any issues that occur while calling the `emailSender` function, such as network errors or service unavailability.